This crusade is much more important than the anti-lynching movement,

 — Carter G. Woodson

 On Feb.
 7, 1926, Carter G. Woodson, initiated the first celebration of Negro History Week which led to Black History Month, to extend and deepen the study and scholarship on African American history, all year long.
-Here is an essay on the history and purpose of Black History Month, followed by recommended articles and resources on Black history.
+Further below is an essay on the history and purpose of the commemoration, including why Woodson chose February.

 By Daryl Michael Scott